 Overall, each appointment typically takes around 2-3 hours.
 Prior to radiation, a treatment-planning CT scan will be performed to prepare for the treatment itself.
 The duration of the treatment from start to finish is usually around 1 hour.
 For difficult cases, a treatment session may take longer.
 The consulting doctor will let you know in advance how long to expect your pet’s treatment to take.
 The CT scan and radiation therapy both require anesthesia, so the appointment times allow for patient recovery after the procedure.

 What Kind Of Pets Can Receive Radiation Therapy?
 Is My Dog Too Big?

 PetCure Oncology’s state-of-the-art machinery is equipped to handle any pet that weighs 400 pounds or less.
 While we primarily treat dogs and cats, any animal weighing less than 400 pounds can be considered for treatment at a PetCure Oncology center.

 Yes.
-With significantly reduced toxicity to healthy tissue, the pet does not require the recovery time between treatments that are often necessary with traditional radiation therapy.
-This makes it easier to cluster treatment sessions closer together, adding a level of convenience for pet owners that have to balance their busy lives around their pet’s treatment schedule.
+SRS/SRT is intended to be delivered on consecutive days.
+The few number of treatments in a short amount of time is an added level of convenience for pet owners that have to balance their busy lives around their pet’s treatment schedule.
 We can also help you find nearby pet-friendly hotels, restaurants, and any other services you need while your pet is undergoing treatment.